Yuzuk1Shimotsuki/discord-app-2023/README.md

 The bot is still working in progress.
 More functionality will be added in the future such as:

 - **Role Management**: Allow the bot to assign or remove roles from users.
-- **Database Integration**: Store user data or server configurations using a simple file system, SQLite, or an external database.
+- **Third-party database integration**: Store user data or server configurations using a simple file system, SQLite, or an external database besides [MongoDB][MongoDB].

 ---